jtsternberg/LocalGPT/README.md

 ## Features

 *   **CLI First**: No UI needed.
 Manage everything from your terminal.
-*   **Provider Agnostic**: Designed for extension, with support for Google Gemini and OpenAI.
+*   **Provider Agnostic**: Designed for extension, with support for Google Gemini, OpenAI, and Anthropic.
 *   **Local Configuration**: Define your custom GPTs in simple JSON files.
 *   **Interactive Chat**: Chat with your custom GPTs directly from the command line.
 *   **GPT Builder**: An interactive wizard to help you create your custom GPT configuration files.